jaredtking/heartbeat/README.md

 These are the condition(s) that trigger an alert.
 A condition string evaluates into a boolean value.
 When true, the alert will be fired, otherwise, the no action will be taken.

+#### Operators

+Conditions contain at least one operator.
+Every operator generates a boolean, true or false, and may take any number of arguments depending on the operator.
+For example, the `>` operator takes two arguments, a left and right side.
+Arguments are named according to

+#### Nesting

+Nesting can be achieved by using building a tree of boolean operators.

+Currently, conditions are defined as nested objects for simplicity.

 ### Alert

 The alert specifies where and how an alert should be sent.
 An alert may contain one or more endpoints.
 Initially, e-mail and sms will be supported.